 Viewing distance defines the image resolution + DPI of renderings

-Depending on whether CGI rendering is intended for a small or large purpose, the resolution can also be determined by the DPI.
+Depending on whether 3D rendering is intended for a small or large purpose, the resolution can also be determined by the DPI.

 DPI stands for dots per inch, which determines the resolution of a print file, the dot density, so to speak.
 The print image is rasterized into many small dots in advance to save ink when printing.
 The higher the DPI the smaller and tighter the grid points together.